Harteford History, Family Crest & Coats of Arms

 Early History of the Harteford family

-Another 345 words (25 lines of text) covering the years 158 and 1588 are included under the topic Early Harteford History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Harteford research.
+Another 173 words (12 lines of text) covering the years 158 and 1588 are included under the topic Early Harteford History in all our PDF Extended History products and printed products wherever possible.

 Harteford Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Hartford, Harford, Hertford, Hartforth, Hertforth and others.

 Early Notables of the Harteford family (pre 1700)